Evolution of networks with multiple junctions: Short--time existence II

-\begin{rem} \begin{enumerate} \item The relevance of this theorem is that the initial network is not required to satisfy any compatibility condition, but only to have angles of $120$ degrees between the concurring curves at every $3$--point, that is, to be regular.
-In particular, it is not necessary that the sum of the three curvatures at a $3$--point is zero. \item The geometric uniqueness of the solution $\gamma^i$ found in this theorem is an open problem. \item As for every positive time the flow obtained by this theorem is $C^\infty$, hence every network $\SS_t$ is geometrically smooth, arguing as before (by means of Remark~\ref{fffggg}), the same conclusions of Corollary~\ref{parareg0} apply, that is, this flow can be reparametrized, from any positive time on, to be a $C^\infty$ special smooth flow. \item It should be noticed that if the initial curves $\sigma^i$ are $C^\infty$, the flow $\SS_t$ is smooth till $t=0$ far from the $3$--points, that is, in any closed rectangle included in $(0,1)\times[0,T)$ we can locally reparametrize the curves $\gamma^i$ to get a smooth flow up to $t=0$.
-This follows from the local estimates for the motion by curvature (see~\cite{eckhui2}). \item It is easy to see that, pushing a little the argument in the proof of this theorem, one can find a curvature flow with the same properties also if the initial network $\SS_0$ is regular and composed of regular curves of class $W^{2,2}(0,1)$ only. \end{enumerate} \end{rem}
+\begin{rem} \begin{enumerate} \item We underline that the initial network is not required to satisfy any compatibility condition, but only to have angles of $120$ degrees between the concurring curves at every $3$--point, that is, to be regular and $C^2$.
+In particular, it is not necessary that the sum of the three curvatures at the $3$--points is zero. \item As for every positive time the flow obtained by this theorem is $C^\infty$, hence every network $\SS_t$ is geometrically smooth, arguing as before (by means of Remark~\ref{fffggg}), Corollary~\ref{parareg0} applies: this flow can be reparametrized, from any positive time on, to be a $C^\infty$ special smooth flow. \item It should be noticed that if the initial curves $\sigma^i$ are $C^\infty$, the flow $\SS_t$ is smooth till $t=0$ far from the $3$--points, that is, in any closed ``rectangle'' included in $(0,1)\times[0,T)$ we can locally reparametrize the curves $\gamma^i$ to get a smooth flow up to $t=0$.
+This follows from the local estimates for the motion by curvature (see~\cite{eckhui2}). \item A natural question is whether uniqueness of the curvature flow of an initial regular $C^2$ network holds also ``outside'' of the subclass $\mathcal{N}$, in the general class of curvature flows as in Definition~\ref{probdef} (or possibly asking only the continuity of the tangent vectors as $t\to 0$).
+At the moment this is still an open problem. \end{enumerate} \end{rem}

-Arguing as for Theorem~\ref{curvexplod-general}, we have the following corollary. \begin{cor} If $T<+\infty$ is the maximal time interval of existence of the curvature flow $\SS_t$ of an initial regular $C^2$ network given by the previous theorem, then \begin{enumerate} \item either the inferior limit of the length of at least one curve of $\SS_t$ is zero, as $t\to T$, \item or $\limup_{t\to T}\int_{\SS_t}k^2\,ds=+\infty$, hence, the curvature is not bounded as $t\to T$. \end{enumerate} Moreover, if the lengths of the $n$ curves are uniformly positively bounded from below, then this superior limit is actually a limit and there exists a positive constant $C$ such that